Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Singular cases: QRT transformations and groups of random walks of a finite order

 Thus, $(\phi_2^{-1}\circ \phi_1)^N=\Id$ if and only if $(\phi_1\circ \phi_2^{-1})^N=\Id$.
 The last two equivalent conditions are necessary and sufficient that the $N$-th iteration of the QRT map is the identity. \end{proof}

-From \eqref{eq:equiv} we see that in case (iii) it is possible for an $N$-th iteration of the QRT transformation to have a fixed point $(u_1\phi_1(u_1))$ as soon as $u_1$ is a fixed point of $(\phi_2^{-1}\circ \phi_1)^N$.
+From \eqref{eq:equiv} we see that in case (iii) it is possible for an $N$-th iteration of the QRT transformation to have a fixed point $(u_1,\phi_1(u_1))$ as soon as $u_1$ is a fixed point of $(\phi_2^{-1}\circ \phi_1)^N$.

 \begin{example} We consider \cite{DR2025rcd}*{Section 3.3}.
-We fix two axes in the plane, say $x$-axis and $y$-axis and two points $C_1=(p_1, q_1)$ and $C_2=(p_2, q_2)$.
+We fix two lines in the real plane, say $x$-axis and $y$-axis and two points $C_1=(p_1, q_1)$, $C_2=(p_2, q_2)$ which do not lie on the axes, $p_1q_1p_2q_2\neq0$.
 We define two transformations $\phi_1$ and $\phi_2$ as the projections of the $x$-axis to the $y$-axis from $C_1$ and $C_2$ respectively.

 Then

 and

 The associated biquadratic curve is decomposable: